 The original XBox doesn’t have quite as many cult classics as the PS2 and Gamecube, but there are still some gems and oddities in the library that collectors do their best to snatch up.
-Much like Gamecube games on the Wii, many of the games listed below still benefit greatly from being backwards-compatible on the XBox 360.
+Much like Gamecube games on the Wii, many of the games listed below still benefit greatly from being backwards-compatible on newer Xbox hardware.

 In stark contrast to the Cheapest Games series, this Rare & Valuable series.
 Below you will see two prices beside each title.
 The first is the average daily selling price, which is typically the going rate for the game by itself.
 The second price is the highest price in the past three months which is usually the price for the new/sealed game.
 The list is ordered by the balance of the two prices.

 Treasured Standard USA Releases

 Steel Battalion : $250 – $500 ($600 to $1000 sealed)